Kenneth-Macharia/Learning/Python/general/python-notes.md

 ## Range

 - Can be used to generate numbers between a range e.g. list(range(0, 5)), returns a list of items between 0 and 4, list(range(0, 20, 2)) will generate a list of even numbers between 0 and 19 (2 is a step argument).
-- Ranges are beneficial when the numbers generated need not be saved in memory i.e to a variable, e.g when iterating through some range of numbers work on something other than the rumber range.
+- Ranges are beneficial when the numbers generated need not be saved in memory i.e to a variable, e.g when iterating through some range of numbers work on something other than the number range.

 ## Functions